-An implementation of this spec would look quite different from the spec itself.
+Code for this spec would look quite different from the spec itself.
 Instead of the existential quantifier implied by the VAR y, it would have an algorithm for finding y, for instance, Newton's method.
-In the algorithm you would only see operations that have obvious implementations in terms of the load, store, arithmetic, and test instructions of a computer.
-Probably the implementation would be deterministic.
+In the algorithm you would only see operations that have obvious codes in terms of the load, store, arithmetic, and test instructions of a computer.
+Probably the code would be deterministic.